Theatre of Pakistan: Umer Shareef

 During the late 1980s Umer Sharif became the most well known stage performer in Pakistan after his extremely popular 1989 comedy stage plays Bakra Qistoon Pay and Buddha Ghar Pe Hai.
 In both he starred with another comedy legend Moin Akhter.
 Bakra Qistoon Pay is considered by critics in India & Pakistan to be the show that made stage plays what they are today in Pakistan.
 Before the advent of Bakra Qistoon Pay majority stage shows in Pakistan used to be classy with rather poetic dialogs.
 After Bakra Qistoon Pay stage shows became a vibrant, majorly comical (and often gritty) part of the Pakistani culture.
 Sharif now host a program The Shareef Show Mubarak Ho on Geo TV.

 Types of theatre

 The general complaint in conservative circles is that commercial theatre is lowbrow and thrives on obscene dialogue and dances.
-The fact is that at least three departments are tasked with monitoring the activities of commercial theatre.
-From the Punjab Arts Council, which is responsible for vetting the scripts to District Coordination Officers, who are authorized to monitor the screening of plays, to the Home Department that actually takes action against producers, directors, artistes and theatre owners, the dice is loaded against entertainment at every step."
+At least three departments are tasked with monitoring the activities of commercial theatre.
+From the Punjab Arts Council, which is responsible for vetting the scripts, to District Coordination Officers, who are authorized to monitor the screening of plays, to the Home Department, which actually takes action against producers, directors, artists and theatre owners, the dice are loaded against entertainment at every step.

-Karachi is also creating theatre of all forms especially Karachi arts council setting examples of quality theatre and required literature for theatre.
-On the other hand Napa (National academy of performing arts) is nurturing talents in all the domains and forms of theatre.
-Both conduct theatre festivals on regular basis that's not provide quality entertainment to citizen but also develop their curiosity to literature and arts and provide opportunities to the artist in all forms.
+Karachi is also creating theatre of all forms, especially the Karachi arts council.
+Napa (National Academy of Performing Arts) also works in all the domains and forms of theatre.
+Both conduct theatre festivals on a regular basis.